 It was one of those days.
-The kids were acting like wild stallions with megaphones in place of vocal cords, and no matter how many times I asked them to stop yelling, to speak quieter, and to walk instead of running, they wouldn’t settle down.
+The kids were acting like wild stallions with megaphones in place of vocal cords, and no matter how many times I asked them to stop yelling, to speak quieter, to lower their noise level, and to use their inside voice, they wouldn’t settle down.

-“Guys, you’re being too loud!”
+“Boys, you’re too loud!”

 “Can you please go be loud downstairs?”

-“I’m getting a headache, please stop the noise!”
+“I’m getting a headache, please stop yelling.”

-“Mom, do you remember yesterday… Mom?”
+In a loud voice, he asked, “Mom, do you remember yesterday… Mom?”
 I started coughing before he could finish his question.
-“Mom, are you okay?”
-I choked on the water I was drinking.
+“Mama, are you okay?” he asked as I choked on the water I was drinking.

 I nodded as I tried to clear my throat.
 “I’m ok,” I said, fully expecting the sound of my voice to fill the kitchen air, but instead, a whisper came out.
 “What did you need?”
+I continued whispering.